sstsimulator/sst-docs/docs/config/component/setCoordinates.md

 Source: sst-documentation/manuals/python
 --->

 Sets the x, y, z coordinates for this element.
 This is for use with visualization.
-This funciton applies to both Components and SubComponents.
+This function applies to both Components and SubComponents.

 ## Syntax
 ```python